DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-05-WoE_IV_Calculation.markdown

 These metrics are widely recognized for their ability to discern between creditworthy and non-creditworthy individuals.
 Throughout our journey into understanding these calculations, we frequently encounter the familiar labels of 'good' and 'bad' customers.
 In this context, 'bad customers' are those who have defaulted on their loans, while 'good customers' are those who have dutifully fulfilled their financial obligations.

 To shed light on these concepts, we will draw insights from the [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/data) dataset, specifically examining the survival information segregated by gender.
-Our aim is to demystify the calculations of IV, WoE, and RR, making them more approachable and tangible.
+Our aim is to demystify the calculations of IV and WoE, making them more approachable and tangible.
 We will utilize the provided data in the table below as a foundation for our exploration.

 | Sector | # <img src="https://latex.codecogs.com/svg.image?\small&space;target_{0}" title="https://latex.codecogs.com/svg.image?\small target_{0}" /> | # <img src="https://latex.codecogs.com/svg.image?\small&space;target_{1}" title="https://latex.codecogs.com/svg.image?\small target_{1}" /> |